Academic year: 2022-23

 Knowledge

-Students will learn the syntax and some elementary aspects of the semantics of Set Theory, Propositional Calculus and First-Order Logic.
-They will also learn simple but formal proof techniques applicable to the three formalisms.
+Students will learn the syntax and some basic aspects of the semantics of Set Theory, Propositional Calculus and First-Order Logic.
+They will also learn simple but formal techniques applicable to the three formalisms to state some properties and to prove them.

 Assessment criteria of knowledge